qala-io/java-course/docs/programme/next-steps.md

 But no matter what you choose - you should start getting very deep into the topics.
 You need to become a go-to person for people around on some specific topics.
 There are plenty of folks who know a little about everything - this is not completely useless, but it's not particularly helpful either.
-You need to go further and become an expert in something specific field.
+You need to go further and become an expert in something specific.

 Last but certainly not least: a grown up developer is proud of products that he builds - not technologies that he uses.